 - Text entered as Notes for some issue in one structure will not be seen for that issue in another structure.
-You may have different notes for the same issue in different structures. - If an item occurs several times in a structure, they will have the same value in the Notes column, similar to the issue's fields.
+You may have different notes for the same issue in different structures. - If an item occurs several times in a structure, they will have the same value in the Notes column.